ANKITHASBHAT/Calculator-GUI-MATLAB/README.md

-# Simple-Calculator-GUI-MATLAB
+# Calculator-GUI-MATLAB
-A simple calculator Graphical User Interface with addition, subtarction, division and multiplication operations using MATLAB.
+A calculator Graphical User Interface with addition, subtarction, division and multiplication operations using MATLAB.